teddybearburntoast/datacentrecomments/README.md

 The bit about trying hard not to state things I couldn't support required several edits.

 **Important caveat:** Four applications is not a national dataset.
 Please do not cite this as evidence of anything national.
 It is evidence of what happened in Wiltshire and North Lincolnshire, to these four applications, during this period.
-That is already quite a lot.

 ---